-The use of an Internet domain name is strongly recommended.
-The organisation that provides the NewsIdentifier must own the Internet domain name that is used as ProviderId at any date that appears in the DateId (see below).
+The use of an Internet domain name -- and may include a subdomain name -- is strongly recommended.
+The organisation that provides the NewsIdentifier must own the Internet domain name -- including all names of subdomains used -- that is used as ProviderId at any date that appears in the DateId (see below).
 This will ensure that the identity of the provider can be inferred unambiguously from the full NewsIdentifier.

-ProviderId may be different from an internet domain name, and may be drawn from a controlled vocabulary via the Vocabulary attribute; see the NewsML Functional Specifications for more information.
+Provider I d may be different from an internet domain name, and may be drawn from a controlled vocabulary via the Vocabulary attribute; see the NewsML Functional Specifications for more information.